-Principle 3 The fishery is subject to an effective management system that respects local, national and international laws and standards and incorporates institutional and operational frameworks that require use of the resource to be responsible and sustainable 33.3 88 3.A Management System Criteria 50.0 90 3A.1 (MSC Principle 3 Intent and A management system containing an institutional and operational framework exists with clear lines of responsibility.
-16.7 - Criterion 3) 3A.1.1 Are organisations with management responsibility clearly defined including areas of responsibility and interactions?
-60 Organisations with I2, R3, R12, 25 95 management responsibility are Management Overview R13, R22, R53, known.
-Responsibilities and The North Sea saithe fisheries occur on a stock that is shared between Norway and the EU.
-The division of R54, R55 interactions require the saithe stock between these has been agreed since 1981, since when the TAC has been set with no clarification and occasional ensuing issues regarding allocation of National quotas.
+Principle 3 The fishery is subject to an effective management system that respects local, national and international laws and standards and incorporates institutional and operational frameworks that require use of the resource to be responsible and sustainable 33.3 88 3.A Management System Criteria 50.0 90 3A.1 (MSC Principle 3 Intent and Criterion 3) A management system containing an institutional and operational framework exists with clear lines of responsibility.
+16.7 - 3A.1.1 Are organisations with management responsibility clearly defined including areas of responsibility and interactions?
+80 Organisations with management responsibility are known.
+Responsibilities and interactions require clarification and occasional issues may arise.
+Organisations with management responsibility have been defined including key areas of responsibility and interaction.
+In general, interactions are effective and operate without serious Management Overview The North Sea saithe fisheries occur on a stock that is shared between Norway and the EU.
+The division of the saithe stock between these has been agreed since 1981, since when the TAC has been set with no ensuing issues regarding allocation of National quotas.
 TAC's are set on the basis of ICES advice.
-The issues may arise. bilateral cooperation has been functioning for almost 3 decades (EU-Norway cooperation beginning in 80 Organisations with 1978). management responsibility have been defined including Responsibility key areas of responsibility and Organizations, management responsibilities and interactions are clearly defined within the three core areas interaction.
-In general, of resource management: developing the knowledge base, preparing and implementing regulations, and interactions are effective and enforcing them. operate without serious difficulties.
+The bilateral cooperation has been functioning for almost 3 decades (EU-Norway cooperation beginning in 1978).
+Responsibility Organizations, management responsibilities and interactions are clearly defined within the three core areas of resource management: developing the knowledge base, preparing and implementing regulations, and enforcing them.
+I2, R3, R12, R13, R22, R53, R54, R55 25 95 difficulties.
 Scientific advice